 1. More Points for FREE Flights!

-You can also redeem these points for airfare, hotels, car rentals and cruises through the Chase travel portal where $100=1.25 points when redeemed through Chase Ultimate Rewards.
+You can also redeem these points for airfare, hotels, vacation rentals, car rentals and cruises through the Chase travel portal.
+Each point you have is worth 1.25 cents.

 2. Earn More Points on Dining and Travel Expenses

-I have made this my day-to-day card, which I use for most expenses, as it earns DOUBLE POINTS on restaurant and travel expenditures, which really add up when you travel a lot!
+I have made this my day-to-day card, which I use for most expenses, as it earns DOUBLE POINTS on travel expenditures and TRIPLE POINTS on dining, online grocery and select streaming services, which really add up, especially if you travel frequently!

 3. Flexible Points